Five effective ways to both delight customers and increase average order value using smart cross-selling strategies.

 In a nutshell, behavioral segmentation lets you create customer cohorts and serve personalized offers based on the behavior they exhibit on your website.

-What this means for cross-selling is that you can group your website visitors or existing customers based on the pages they browse and the products they view, thus better understanding their goals and challenges.
+What this means for cross-selling is that you can group your website visitors or existing customers based on the pages they browse and the products they view (their behavior), thus better understanding their goals and challenges.
 You can then serve your product recommendations in real-time making them relevant right there and then.

 2. Map out your customer journeys